onflow/flow-validator/README.md

 >

-# Steps to run a validator node
+## Steps to run a validator node

+1. Submit an [issue](https://github.com/onflow/flow-node-operation/issues) on this repository.

+2. The Flow governance working group will review the submission on a weekly basis.

+3. Once approved, you can follow the [node bootstrapping guide](https://developers.flow.com/next/building-on-flow/nodes/node-operation/node-bootstrap)